Read Apple News+ in News on Mac

 Close a story or issue: Click the Back button in the toolbar or choose View > Back.

-You can also listen to audio versions of select stories, as well as an audio briefing of the day’s top stories hosted by Apple News editors, on your iPhone or iPod touch.
+You can also listen to audio versions of selected stories, as well as an audio briefing of the day’s top stories hosted by Apple News editors, on your iPhone or iPod touch.
 If your car supports CarPlay, you can listen to the audio stories and briefing on the go.
 See the iPhone User Guide or the iPod touch User Guide.

 Note: The audio feature and CarPlay aren’t available in all countries or regions.